wqking/markdownutil/doc/addtoc2md.md

-# addtoc2md.pl -- Adds table of content to Github flavored Markdown files
+# addtoc2md.pl -- Adds table of contents to Github flavored Markdown files

 ## Overview

-addtoc2md.pl creates and insert table of content to Github flavored Markdown file.
+addtoc2md.pl creates and insert table of contents to Github flavored Markdown file.
 The TOC is generated from the headings in the markdown document.

 ## Features